 I hope that you enjoy what you view.
 Please drop me a line with your observations, comments or questions.

-Nora Geist is the youngest child of a British legate who became used to moving house frequently at an early age.
+Nora Geist is the youngest child of a British legate who grew used to moving house frequently at an early age.
 She graduated from the H-Farm International school in Treviso, Italy where she defiantly came out as lesbian at the age of 16.
 She received her first camera as a gift at the age of 17, and she began taking snapshots of friends and family, who sat for creative portraits and tableaux.
 After earning her first degree in psychology from the University of Paris 8, Nora enrolled in the Associazione Italiana di Psicoanalisi qualify as a psychoanalyst.
-She went on to earn a Ph.D. in psychoanalysis from the New School for Social Research in New York, where she practiced for ten years.
+She went on to earn a Ph.D. in psychoanalysis from the New School for Social Research in New York City, where she subsequently practiced for ten years.

 Alongside portraiture and erotic photography, Nora has tended to embrace architecture and nature to articulate her subject matter of object relations.
 She tends to follow her intuition as to how a picture of a person, place or object will turn out.
 For a thing, it will be a Space if she gets a sense of welcoming, creativity and change; it will be an Edge if she gets a sense of restriction, resistance or limitation.
 This is Power vs. Force again, but she asserts that they exist in dialectic and it is possible for there to be flow from one to the other.
 Nora also holds that it is possible to create a space where none previously existed: a creatio ex nihilo perhaps.